NHSDigital/medicines-text-mining-tool/README.md

 - notebook_root: the location of this notebook

 # Licence
-ePMA Autocoding codebase is released under the MIT License.
+Medicines Text Mining Tool codebase is released under the MIT License.

 The documentation is © Crown copyright and available under the terms of the [Open Government 3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) licence.